 Multi-Ligamentous Knee Injuries

-Multi-ligament knee injuries occur less frequently when at least two or more ligaments are torn.
-For example, tearing the ACL and MCL, or the ACL, PCL and LCL.
+Multi-ligament knee injuries occur less frequently when two or more ligaments are torn (for example, tearing the ACL and MCL, or the ACL, PCL, and LCL).
 These injuries can occur during sports activities or through high-energy trauma such as a fall from height or a car accident.
 Nearly all multi-ligamentous knee injuries require surgery.

 Patellar instability is the term given to a range of injuries that occur when the patella, or kneecap, is displaced from its intended resting place.
 Causes include a traumatic dislocation, such as occurs during a sports activity, or a displacement caused by daily activities.

 The posterior cruciate ligament(PCL) is a ligament in the knee.
 Most PCL tears occur in skiers and athletes who play soccer, football, or baseball; however, they are far less common than ACL tears.
 Injuries that tear the PCL often damage some of the other ligaments or cartilage in the knee as well.
 Nonsurgical or surgical treatments can be performed to mend the knee and help you return to all (or at least most) normal physical activities after rehabilitation.